Rightpoint/Raizlabs-Cocoa-Style/README.md

 ### Newlines

 - Never more than one consecutive newline of whitespace
-- Use one newline of whitespace to separate out conceptually separate bits of methods.
+- Use one newline of whitespace to group conceptually distinct parts of methods.

 ```objc
 - (void)viewDidLoad